michael105/minilib/doc/minilib.md

                but with different pos or len parameters.

               supply 0 for p_match_char, when you don't need it.
-              This will treat $ in the regex like ?, match a following digit (0..9), a following digit (0..9) in the regex is ignored.
+              This will treat & in the regex like ?, and match a following digit (0..9) in the text, a following digit (0..9) in the regex is ignored.